 Travelling with prams and young children

-Whenever your child is in the pram, make sure they are securely strapped in.
-When young children are not in the pram, hold their hands when assisting them to get on and off public transport or when using escalators and stairs.
+- When young children are not in the pram, hold their hands when getting on and off public transport or on escalators and stairs.

 If you have any concerns or need assistance, ask transport staff.